Jharkhand

 Summary

 In 2008, Electrosteel Steels Limited (ESL) constructed a steel plant in Bokaro after receiving an environmental clearance from the Ministry of Environment, Forests and Climate Change (MoEFCC).
-The forest department claimed the construction was an encroachment of forestland in violation of the Forest (Conservation) Act, 1980.
+The Forest Department claimed the construction was an encroachment of forestland in violation of the Forest (Conservation) Act, 1980.

 ESL reportedly deceived thousands of marginal farmers by misinforming them about the purpose of acquisition and not taking their consent.
-It was reported that the company’s middlemen purchased land at INR 70,000-80,000 per acre, which was one-tenth of the government’s stipulated industry price at that time.
+It was reported that the company’s middlemen purchased land at Rs 70,000-80,000 per acre, which was one-tenth of the government’s stipulated industry price at that time.
 As compensation, the farmers demanded jobs at the plant, but ESL employed only a few of them.
 When the farmers protested, the company, in collusion with local officials, pressed false charges against hundreds of them.

-Between March 2009 and March 2016, the forest department filed 53 cases against the company on this issue.
-A Supreme Court-appointed centrally empowered committee took stock of the situation and asked Jharkhand’s chief secretary on July 15, 2010, to act immediately, but no action was taken.
+Between March 2009 and March 2016, the Forest Department filed 53 cases against the company on this issue.
+A Supreme Court-appointed centrally empowered committee took stock of the situation and asked Jharkhand’s chief secretary on 15 July 2010, to act immediately, but no action was taken.

 In October 2014, over 500 local residents, including farmers, gheraoed the steel plant and demanded employment for those who were displaced by the plant.
 They alleged that the company had agreed to hire about 2,000 land losers as contractual labourers but failed to keep its end of the bargain.
 Another report mentioned other challenges that the steel plant would pose, including loss of livelihood, displacement, groundwater pollution and crop damage, among others.

-According to a May 2017 site inspection report, ESL had sought environmental clearance (EC) in 2006-2007 for a site in Parbatpur; however, the report found that the actual site was located in Bhagaband, five kilometers away from the proposed area, implying that ESL had made misrepresentations to obtain the clearance.
+According to a May 2017 site inspection report, ESL had sought environmental clearance (EC) in 2006-2007 for a site in Parbatpur; however, the report found that the actual site was located in Bhagaband, five kilometres away from the proposed area, implying that ESL had made misrepresentations to obtain the clearance.

 In 2018, Vedanta took over ESL and announced that there would be a new plant in the same location.
 The estimated investment was approximately US $3-4 billion for a capacity of 4.5 million tonnes annually.